-Research has found correlations between the prevalence in the number of community assets, e.g. family, health, service, and financial assets, to school readiness and life-long well-being.
-Alameda County has 10 Strong Start Index assets out of a possible 12, which exceeds the state average of 9 assets.
-Supervisorial District 1 has an average of 10.4 assets.
+Research has found correlations between the prevalence in the number of community assets in four domains to school readiness and life-long well-being.
+Alameda County with 10 assets out of a possible 12, exceeds the state average for 9.
+Supervisorial District 2 has an average of 10 Strong Start Index assets.

 ALAMEDA COUNTY KINDERGARTEN READINESS

 Kindergarten Readiness in 2021-2022®

 According to parents/caregivers, 33% of children were fully ready for kindergarten compared to 44% in 2019.
 Structural inequities compounded by the COVID-19 pandemic have impacted children, families, and communities.